ricardomm7/leaflink/docs/sprintA/us007/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a fleet manager (FM), I wish to register a vehicle's checkup.
+As a fleet manager (VFM), I wish to register a vehicle's checkup.

 ### 1.2.
 Customer Specifications and Clarifications